 There is a logical question that comes to mind when it comes to infrared saunas.
 If it emits red light AND it emits heat, doesn’t it combine the best of both worlds?

 It doesn’t.
-Due to the high heat is it impossible to get close enough to the source of the heat/infrared radiation for it to have the photonic effect.
+Due to the high heat, it is impossible to get close enough to the source of the heat/infrared radiation for it to have a photonic effect.

-On the other hand, the release of the toxins, soothing and relaxing effects and the boost of the immunity – you can achieve all that with red light therapy, even without the heat element.
+On the other hand, the release of toxins, soothing and relaxing effects, and the boost of immunity – you can achieve all that with red light therapy, even without the heat element.

 5. Infrared Therapy Can Be Time-Consuming